“Death ends a life, not a relationship.”

 You can approach lawyer friends or financial companies like Rockwills to have your wills drawn up.
 NTUC Income also has will-making service that does not cost an arm or a leg.
-Charges for a basic will start from SGD300-500 on average, depending on complexity.
+Charges for a basic will start from SGD700-1000 and up, depending on complexity.
 If you need a recommendation, we had ours done at Characterist LLC, Singapore with Mr. Adrian Wee.
 His services were prompt, professional and yet non-intrusive.
 He made the entire process of will-making so fuss free that it made us wonder why we took so long to make up our mind to get it done.
 Adrian also provided us many invaluable advice on who to appoint as Executor(s), Guardian(s) and other important decisions pertaining to the will.

 How many wills should I make?

 Husbands and wives should have their individual wills made.

 How long is the process of making a will?

 It took us less than a month to have our wills drawn up.
 We corresponded with our lawyer in emails before going down to his office to sign the wills.